How to be an active LGBTIQA+ supporter?

 - Do not assume people’s sexual orientation and gender identity.
 Someone close to you might be looking for support in their coming-out process.
 Not making assumptions will give them the space they need.

-- Always react to inappropriate jokes, violence, homophobic and other comments that are offensive or demeaning to LGBTIQ+ people.
+- Always react to inappropriate jokes, violence, homophobic and other comments that are offensive or demeaning to LGBTIQA+ people.
 In doing so you warn someone about homophobia or other forms of repression, you do not loose anything, but maybe you prevent violence.

 - When someone comes out to you trust that the person spent a long time thinking about it and gathering courage to tell you.
 Respect what they told you, your support can mean a lot.